btcpayserver/btcpayserver-docker/Production/README.md

 ![Architecture](Production.png)

-This `docker-compose` is used for [one click deploy on azure](https://github.com/btcpayserver/btcpayserver-azure) by an Ubuntu, it can be used on any docker supporting host.
+[The Deploy on Azure Button](https://github.com/btcpayserver/btcpayserver-azure) is using this `docker-compose` under the hood on an Ubuntu machine.
+You can use it on any docker supporting host.

 The relevant environment variables are: